 “Brave New Zealanders”.
 The Hawera and Normanby Star.
 24 June 1916. p.
 5.

 Stowers, Richard (2015).
 Heroes of Gallipoli.
 John Douglas Publishing.
 ISBN9780994105950.

-Not to be confused with New Zealand Expeditionary Force NZAOC which was formed in 1915/16 as a unit of the NZEF.
-The formation of the Permanent Force NZAOC had been under discussion since 1904 and was finally established by regulations published in the NZ Gazette on 1 February 1917 and would continue to serve the nation until 1996, when its successor the Royal New Zealand Army Ordnance Corps was absorbed into the Royal New Zealand Army Logistic Regiment,
+Not to be confused with New Zealand Expeditionary Force NZAOC, which was formed in 1915/16 as a unit of the NZEF.
+The formation of the Permanent Force NZAOC had been under discussion since 1904 and was finally established by regulations published in the NZ Gazette on 1 February 1917 and continued to serve the nation until 1996, when its successor, the Royal New Zealand Army Ordnance Corps, was absorbed into the Royal New Zealand Army Logistic Regiment,

-The NZAOC was to be organised to completely replace the existing Civil Service run Defence Stores Department, additionally incorporating many of the Ordnance functions carried out by the New Zealand Permanent Forces.
+The NZAOC was to be organised to completely replace the existing Civil Service-run Defence Stores Department, additionally incorporating many of the Ordnance functions carried out by the New Zealand Permanent Forces.
 Using Ordnance personnel records held by Archives New Zealand, I have reconstructed the 1917 NZAOC nominal roll.
-This identifies information of who the soldiers were, their previous military service, dates they were transferred if already serving, or attested into the NZAOC if previously a civilian and a raft of other information on promotions, postings and discipline issues.
+This identifies information about the soldiers, their previous military service, dates they were transferred if already serving, or attested into the NZAOC if previously a civilian and a raft of other information on promotions, postings, and discipline issues.
 These records are not complete but do provide enough information when combined with other sources to build a picture of the events of 1917.